29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 So what is quality sleep, you ask?

 Simple.
-Quality sleep starts with an environment conducive of restful reparative time.
+Quality sleep starts with an environment conducive to restful reparative time.
 The ideal room has darkening shades to cut out street lights if necessary.
-The room should be quiet and at a comfortable temperature.
+It should also be quiet and comfortable.

 Personally, I like my room at 62 to 64 in the winter.
 I keep my windows wide open in the summer, but I live in a rural area with no foot/car traffic nearby, so that helps.

-For this one, you’re going to have to pretend you’re back in elementary school, and you’re the star of Goldilocks and the Three Bears.
+For this one, you’ll have to pretend you’re back in elementary school and the star of Goldilocks and the Three Bears.
 Don’t hesitate to try those mattresses out at the store and find the one that is just right.

 Many Fibro Warriors also suffer from co-morbidities such as Restless Leg Syndrome and Insomnia.
-Make sure you develop a plan with your health care advise to get those other factors in check so you can get the best possible night’s sleep.
+Make sure you develop a plan with your health care advice to check those other factors so you can get the best possible night’s sleep.

-And last but not least, unplug before you enter your bedroom.
-It has been shown that the artificial light coming from our omnipresent smartphones and electronic devices tricks our brain into thinking our circadian cycle is reversed.
+Last but not least, unplug before you enter your bedroom.
+Artificial light from our omnipresent smartphones and electronic devices tricks our brain into thinking our circadian cycle is reversed.

 The effect is, to put it simply, that once we slip under those covers and check Facebook one last time for the evening, our brain interprets the light as daytime and keeps us up later than we should.